synfinatic/aws-sso-cli/docs/ecs-commands.md

  Flags:

+  * `--delete` -- Disables SSL and deletes both the SSL certificate and private key from the Secure Store
+  * `--print` -- Prints the SSL certificate
   * `--certificate` -- Path to SSL certificate file in PEM format
   * `--private-key` -- Path to SSL private key in PEM format

----

-### ecs ssl delete

-Delete the SSL certificate and private key from the Secure Store and disables SSL/TLS for the ECS Server.

----

-### ecs ssl print

-Prints the SSL public certificate stored in the SecureStore.

 ---